abhishek-kumar-code/Redfish_Public/Specification.md

 #### Reference properties

 Reference properties are used to provide a reference to another Resource in the data model.
 Reference properties are JSON objects that contain an [`@odata.id`](#identifier-property) property.
 The value of `@odata.id` is the URI of the Resource being referenced.

+#### Array properties

+Array properties contain a set of values or objects, and appear as JSON arrays within a response body.
+Array elements shall all contain values of the same primitive type.
+Arrays of string type may specify a format or pattern in order to restrict the structure of the string.

+There are three methods to implement arrays, regardless of the primitive type of the elements:
+* A fixed length array has a static number of elements, with the array size either specified in the property definition, or chosen by the implementation.
+* A variable length array, where the array size is not specified, will vary in size among instances, and may change in size.
+This is the most common form.
+* A sparse array, where the array index is meaningful and therefore elements do not change position (index) in the array when elements are added or removed.
+Empty elements within a sparse array property shall be represented by `null` elements.
+An element removed from a sparse array shall be replaced by a `null` element and all other elements shall remain at their current index.
+Any array property using this form shall indicate the sparse form in its schema definition.

+Services may pad an array property with `null` elements at the end of the sequence to indicate the array size to clients.
+This is useful for small fixed size arrays, and for variable or sparse arrays with a restrictive maximum size.
+Services should not pad array properties if the maximum array size is not restrictive.
+For example, an array property typically populated with two elements, that a service limits to a maximum of 16 elements, should not pad the array with 14 `null` elements.

 #### Structured properties